walmartlabs/concord-website/docs/getting-started/policies.md

 ```

 The attributes:

 - `taskName` - name of the task (as in the task's `@Named` annotation);
 - `method` - the task's method name;
 - `params` - list of the task's parameters to match.

 The `params` attribute accepts a list of parameter definitions:

 - `name` - name of the parameter in the process' `Context`;
 - `index` - index of the parameter in the method's signature;
 - `values` - a list of values to trigger on;
 - `protected` - if `true` the parameter will be treated as a protected
 variable.

-For example, if there's a need to disable a specific task based on some
+For example, if there is a need to disable a specific task based on some
-variable in the process' context, it can be achieved with a policy like so:
+variable in the process' context, it can be achieved with a policy:

 ```json
 {